JTCHE/movie-palette/README.md

 4. Admire the result in the ouput/ folder

 # Roadmap
-I'd love if the script could be used as a standalone script, without the need for an input/ directory, like `python make-palette.py -v VIDEO -w WIDTH -h HEIGHT ...`
+- I'd love if the script could be used as a standalone script, without the need for an input/ directory, like `python make-palette.py -v VIDEO -w WIDTH -h HEIGHT ...`
+- Replace the current way of sizing images (by providing a width and an aspect ratio) with setting the width and height
+- Add a way to switch between an image mode (movie frames) and a swatch mode (solid colours).
+Currently, there are only solid colours.